Do you have a passion for discovering new things?

 William Ricke, PhD, Associate Professor of Urology

 Chad Vezina, PhD, Associate Professor of Comparative Biosciences

-Stipend: Students will be given a $5,844 stipend paid over three installments.
+Stipend: Students will be given a $5,961 stipend paid over three installments.
 Room and board is not provided.
 There are no additional fees or tuition costs.
 Funding will be added to student bursar account – plan accordingly for any financial aid.

 For more information, contact: